wp-plugins/social-login-sharing-buttons-with-analytics-by-soclever/readme.txt

 == Upgrade Notice ==

+= 1.1.1 =
+* We have made easier to configure Social login & sharing

 = 1.1.0 =
 * This version included more sharing button style options and more functions on Social login settings